grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### Chase scene

 * [ ] _This is where the long O'Brian style chase scene goes, perhaps the batteries run down, then they cruise on the surface, or something_
+	* [ ] A scene where they are eating in the galley
+	* [ ] something breaks that needs fixing --- possible the original wound from the ramming breaks open again
+	* [ ] Watching the battery gauges --- how long can they go before they are forced to the surface?

 ### --- (hiding in the depths, escape under the deep scattering layer)